Improved Distributed $\Delta$-Coloring: Introduction and Related Work

 \subsection{Our Results}

-Our first result is tailored to $\Delta$-coloring constant-degree graphs. \begin{theorem} There is a randomized distributed algorithm that, in any non-complete graph with maximum degree $\Delta\geq 3$, computes a $\Delta$-coloring in $O\left(\sqrt{\Delta\log\Delta}\cdot\logstar\Delta \cdot\log^2 \log n\right)$ rounds, w.h.p.\footnote{As standard, we use the phrase \emph{with high probability}(w.h.p.) to indicate that an event happens with probability $1-1/n^{c}$ for a desirably large constant $c\geq 2$} \end{theorem} \Cref{thm:mainDelta} immediately implies an $O\big((\log\log n)^2\big)$ round algorithm for constant-degree graphs. \begin{corollary} There is a randomized distributed algorithm that, in any non-complete graph $G$ with maximum degree $\Delta\in [3, O(1)]$, computes a $\Delta$-coloring of $G$ in $O((\log\log n)^2)$ rounds, w.h.p.. \end{corollary} We comment that the condition of $\Delta\geq 3$ is necessary as $2$-coloring graphs with $\Delta=2$ may need $\Omega(n)$ rounds, even if possible, e.g., in the case of an even cycle.
+Our first result is tailored to $\Delta$-coloring constant-degree graphs. \begin{theorem} There is a randomized distributed algorithm that, in any non-complete graph with maximum degree $\Delta\geq 3$, computes a $\Delta$-coloring in $O\left(\sqrt{\Delta\log\Delta}\cdot\logstar\Delta \cdot\log^2 \log n\right)$ rounds, w.h.p.\footnote{As standard, we use the phrase \emph{with high probability} (w.h.p.) to indicate that an event happens with probability $1-1/n^{c}$ for a desirably large constant $c\geq 2$} \end{theorem} \Cref{thm:mainDelta} immediately implies an $O\big((\log\log n)^2\big)$ round algorithm for constant-degree graphs. \begin{corollary} There is a randomized distributed algorithm that, in any non-complete graph $G$ with maximum degree $\Delta\in [3, O(1)]$, computes a $\Delta$-coloring of $G$ in $O((\log\log n)^2)$ rounds, w.h.p.. \end{corollary} We comment that the condition of $\Delta\geq 3$ is necessary as $2$-coloring graphs with $\Delta=2$ needs $\Omega(n)$ rounds, even if possible, e.g., in the case of an even cycle \cite{linial92,panconesi1992improved}.
 The round complexity of \Cref{thm:main1} gets significantly closer to the $\Omega(\log\log n)$ round lower bound of Brandt et al.~\cite{brandt2016LLL}.
-Even in constant-degree graphs, the previous best known bound was the $O(\log^2 n)$-round algorithm\footnote{The original algorithm runs in time $O(\Delta \log^3 n)$ due to a slower coloring algorithm used to recompute a coloring every time tokens move.
-Reusing the same coloring to schedule the movement of tokens improves the running time by a factor of $O(\log n)$ in bounded-degree graphs.} of Panconesi and Srinivasan~\cite{panconesi1992improved, panconesi95delta}.
+Even in constant-degree graphs, the previous best known bound was the $O(\log^2 n)$-round algorithm of Panconesi and Srinivasan~\cite{panconesi1992improved, Panconesi1995}.

-Our second result applies to all graphs with $\Delta\geq 4$ and improves on the $O(\log^3 n/\log \Delta)$ round complexity of Panconesi and Srinivasan~\cite{panconesi1992improved, panconesi95delta}: \begin{theorem} There is a randomized distributed algorithm that, in any non-complete graph $G=(V, E)$ with maximum degree $\Delta \geq 4$, computes a $\Delta$-coloring in $O(\log \Delta) + 2^{O(\sqrt{\log\log n})}$ rounds, w.h.p. \end{theorem}
+Our second result applies to all graphs with $\Delta\geq 4$ and improves on the $O(\log^3 n/\log \Delta)$ round complexity of Panconesi and Srinivasan~\cite{panconesi1992improved, Panconesi1995}: \begin{theorem} There is a randomized distributed algorithm that, in any non-complete graph $G=(V, E)$ with maximum degree $\Delta \geq 4$, computes a $\Delta$-coloring in $O(\log \Delta) + 2^{O(\sqrt{\log\log n})}$ rounds, w.h.p. \end{theorem}